 - younger age

-Certain types of dermatitis, such as atopic dermatitis, often happen early in childhood.
+Certain types of dermatitis, like atopic dermatitis, often happen early in childhood.

 Spongiotic dermatitis is a way that dermatitis develops rather than a specific type of dermatitis.
-Because of this, your doctor needs to take certain steps to distinguish spongiotic dermatitis from other types of dermatitis.
+Because of this, your doctor needs to take certain steps to tell the difference between spongiotic dermatitis and other types of dermatitis.